1939 German ultimatum to Poland

-The 1939 German ultimatum to Poland refers to a list of 16 demands by Nazi Germany, which were published in August 1939 as a "peace proposal" and read out on German radio on August 31, 1939.
-It was announced that these points had been rejected by Poland, which was not true.
-Like the raid on the Gleiwitz radio station on the same day, the publication served to legitimize the invasion of Poland, which was already a done deal.
+The 1939 German ultimatum to Poland refers to a list of 16 demands (or points) by Nazi Germany to Poland, demanding the return of the Free City of Danzig to Germany and for a plebiscite to be held on the status of the Polish Corridor. attached to German demands to negotiate on August 29, 1939.
+It was announced on German radio that these demands had been rejected on September 1, 1939, even though they never were presented to Poland.
+Like the false flag raid on the Gleiwitz radio station on the same day, Polish "rejection" of the ultimatum served as a pretext for the German invasion of Poland which initiated the Second World War.